-Dunkin ‘Donut Desperado’ dances as he live streams own crime at New Jersey store, video shows
+Dunkin' 'Donut Desperado' dances as he live streams own crime at New Jersey store, video shows

-Authorities in New Jersey are searching for a dancing thief who stole a single donut from a Dunkin' location over the weekend while live streaming the crime with his cell phone.
+Law-enforcement officials in New Jersey are searching for a dancing thief who swiped a single donut from a Dunkin' location over the weekend while live-streaming the crime with his cell phone.

 The “Donut Desperado” struck around 8:30 p.m. on Saturday, just days before National Donut Day, South Brunswick police said.
-Authorities shared surveillance video of the incident on Twitter.
+Officials shared surveillance video of the incident on Twitter.

+The hooded man jumped onto a counter and appeared to break into a dance while holding up his phone.
+He then climbed down from the counter, danced his way to the doughnut rack and grabbed a pastry – recording himself taking a huge bite – while an employee watched in disbelief.

 WANNABE FLORIDA THIEVES FLOB IN ROBBERY ATTEMPT, WELD ATM SHUT

-The hooded male jumps onto a counter and appears to break into a dance while holding up his cell phone.
-He then climbs down from the counter, dances his way to the doughnut rack and grabs a pastry – recording himself taking a huge bite – while an employee watches in disbelief.

-The man then strolls toward the door, passing bewildered customers seated at a table, and continues to film the pastry caper with his cell phone.
+The man then strolled toward the door, passing bewildered customers seated at a table, and continued to film the pastry caper on his phone.

 CLICK HERE TO GET THE FOX NEWS APP

-The man is suspected in another similar doughnut grab, police said.
-Authorities are asking for the public’s help in identifying him.
+The man was suspected in another similar doughnut grab, police said.
+Officials asked for the public’s help in identifying him.

-The coffee and doughnut restaurant chain dropped the word “Donuts” from its name in January and rebranded itself “Dunkin’.”
-The chain will celebrate National Donut Day on June 7.
+The coffee and doughnut restaurant chain dropped the word “Donuts” from its name in January and rebranded itself “Dunkin.’”
+The chain is set to celebrate National Donut Day on June 7.